tony-aw/tinycodet/README.md

 #> [1] "      , everyone Hello here I'm" "       everyone Goodbye"
 ```

-Using `tinyoperator's` new import system; note that the following code
+Using `tinyoperations's` new import system; note that the following code
 is run **without attaching a single R package**:

 ``` r